 There are many different opensource licenses all of which grant the licensee different rights.
-Forgerock.org prefers to use the CDDL, although many licenses are compatible, and we are able to accept.
-Generally, we cannot accept any code, (or dependencies on) that is licensed under GPL.
+Forgerock.org uses the CDDL, although many licenses are compatible, we cannot accept other licenses without explicit approval from the community manager.
+We are unable to accept any code, (or dependencies on) that is licensed under GPL.

 Please contact the community manager if there are any questions around this, as it can be a complex, and sticky topic.

 If your contribution consists of multiple files, having a file as part of the submission that lists all dependencies, and licenses under which they are used, would make it much easier to verify.

 Every source file should have a comment near the top, (suitable form for the content).
 The contents of the comment should be as is shown in the section in licenses.
 For more detail, see the section on Licenses.

 There are several ways you can contribute to the projects, and several types of contributions.

 As a community member, you are automatically able to contribute articles to the wiki, or update articles that are already there.
 Remember, if it took you a little time to work something out, It is likely to take others as well!
 It might seem small, or simple once you work it out, but sharing your experiences is often very helpful to other members.
 Any help you get from the articles, has come from others who have contributed their experience, so you are encouraged to jump on it!

 You do not need to do anything to start contributing, other than to start!

 If you would like to contribute more formally, to the documentation, (admin guide, or install guide, and the like,) you are more than welcome.
 Contact the community manager, who can help you get involved.
 The process will be similar to the code contribution process below.